art work thanks to lorenzo menne

 Mismaloya

-It was here in the village of Mismaloya, approximately 10 miles south of Vallarta, that the movie "The Night of the Iguana" was filmed by John Huston in 1963.
+It was here in the village of Mismaloya, approximately 10 miles south of Puerto Vallarta, that the movie "The Night of the Iguana" was filmed by John Huston in 1963.
 A part of the original set is still in existence, and if one knows the movie, walking onto the set can be an experience.
-Nearby is a restaurant named in its honor, with good food and views of the bay.
+Nearby is a restaurant named in its honor, with food, drink and views of the bay.
 The small beach at Mismaloya has several restaurants and there are boats for rent for a trip to the rock formations at Los Arcos.
 The movie Predator was also filmed in Mismaloya in the 1980s.
 Horses are available for jungle rides, and a trip up the Mismaloya River to the restaurant Chino's Paradise is popular.

 Quimixto